-My great clam chowder is adapted from a recipe in General Mills’, 20th century Special Silver Dollar City Edition of Miss Parloa’s New Cook Book; this reproduced cookbook was originally published in 1880, by Washburn Crosby Co., the makers of Gold Medal flour.
-(This collection also includes my all-time favorite oatmeal cookie, which I will share at a later date.)
+My great clam chowder is adapted from a recipe in the General Mill’s 20th century Special Silver Dollar City Edition of Miss Parloa’s New Cook Book; this reproduced cookbook was originally published in 1880, by Washburn Crosby Co., the makers of Gold Medal flour.
+(This collection also includes my all-time favorite oatmeal/chocolate chip cookie, which I will share at a later date.)

 There is much to be said about the distinctive flavors of shellfish and fish.
 Harold McGee shares this apt science in his excellent treatise On Food and Cooking.
 He teaches why ocean and freshwater creatures vary so greatly in taste, the former having a much stronger bite.

 Behold, these substances have different flavors!
 For example the amino acid glycine is sweet, while glutamic acid is savory; shellfish are especially rich in these and other amino acids.
-Unlike shellfish, finfish rely heavily on the amine TMAO for processing salt, which is largely tasteless.
+Unlike shellfish, finfish rely heavily on the amine TMAO (trimethylamine oxide) for processing salt, which is largely tasteless.
 Sharks, skates, and rays make ready the salt water with a slightly salty and bitter urea.
-However, this urea and the amine TMAO are converted into stinky substances, by bacteria and fish enzymes in these dead, ocean-dwelling fish; thus, after they are killed, their meat tastes and smells powerfully bad with age, while that of their freshwater relatives doesn’t.
+However, this urea and the amine TMAO are converted into the stinky substance TMA (trimethylamine), by bacteria and fish enzymes in these dead, ocean-dwelling fish; thus, after they are killed, their meat tastes and smells powerfully bad with age, while that of their freshwater relatives doesn’t.
+Note: our kitchen-cleanser ammonia is made from TMA.
+2

 You can see that different shellfish and fish supply our mouths with unique experiences.
 Seawater varieties use a diversity of amino acids, amines, and urea to balance the salt in their cellular systems; these differing substances boast of a wide variety of powerful tastes.
 Their freshwater counterparts, which don’t require these salt equalizers, are bland by comparison.

-General Mills’ Special Silver Dollar City Edition of Maria Parloa’s , Miss Parloa’s New Cook Book (Boston: Estes and Lauriat, 1880).
-This reproduction was published at an unknown date during the 20th century.
+- Special Silver Dollar City Edition of Miss Parloa’s New Cook Book (Boston: Estes and Lauriat, 1880).
+This reproduction of Marie Parloa’s cookbook was published by General Mills at an unknown date during the 20th century.

-Note: if you don’t have large enough pots for the makeshift double boiler-see step 1 for photo and directions-just cook the soup over direct heat; this, however, may cause it to separate some, but this last option will reduce the cooking time.
+Note: if you don’t have large enough pots for the makeshift double boiler-see below photo and directions-just cook the soup over direct heat; this, however, may cause it to separate some, but this last option will reduce the cooking time.

 3 tbsp butter